 Stats your thing?
 Know this: a recent study by the NEA suggested that using one reusable bag over a year could prevent over 125 single-use plastic bags going to waste.
 Besides, the reusable bag can look pretty cool, no?
 Treat yourself to some of the cool foldable shoppers by Baggu (available at An Uplifted Day) and bring them with you everywhere.

 Surprise: we can drink straight from a glass at home, and are equally capable of this when we enjoy takeaway drinks.
 If you’re actually quite fond of sipping from a straw, grab a reusable stainless steel, glass or bamboo number.

-We just snapped up a bunch of bamboo straws by Bamboo Straw Girl at the Green Collective popup store.
+We just snapped up a bunch of bamboo straws by Bamboo Straw Girl at the Green Collective, which has gone from popup to an impressive permanent store.
 Stainless steel your thing?
 Check out the ones by Neis Haus, which also come in smoothie and bubble tea size, so no excuses.
-Or pick up Sonder Social’s latest subscription box of ethically made goodies, which comes with a stainless steel straw.
+Or check out Sonder Social’s ethically made goodies.
 Personal fave?
 The stainless steel cocktail straws by The Pineapple Co.
 Snap them up at Kapok at the National Design Centre, or Shiva Designs Bespoke.
-Newcomer The Clean Attempt has reusable straws in rose gold, and cool social enterprise cafe and lifestyle store The Social Space offers straws in glass as well as stainless steel.
+The Clean Attempt has reusable straws in rose gold, and cool social enterprise cafe and lifestyle store The Social Space offers straws in glass as well as stainless steel.

 Go back to using a water bottle

 Get yourself a sleek stainless steel Kleen Kanteen or a swish rose gold Swell bottle and fill her up with filtered water.
+Want your drink to stay cold all day?
+My fave is the bamboo and stainless steel flask by Bamboo Straw Girl, also available from The Green Collective.
 Water in plastic bottles that’s been shipped around the world?
 Not a good scene.

 Bring a reusable coffee cup